Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: Theoretical Results

 In this section, we investigate the asymptotic performance of the stationary distribution.
 We first centralize and standardize the Markov chain.
 In particular, we consider $\tilde{x}_k=(x_k-x_0)/\sqrt{\eta}$ as the new $k$-th state.
 Here and in the sequel, $\{\tilde{x}_k\}_{k \in \mathbb{Z}}$ will represent the new standardized state space, i.e.,

-and $\pi_{\eta,k}$ represents the stationary probability of the standardized Markov chain at the $k$-th state.
-To show that $\pi_\eta$ is asymptotically normal when $\eta \rightarrow 0$, we first assume a regularity condition on the density of $X_i$, which is standard in the quantile literature.
+$\pi_{\eta,k}$ represents the stationary probability of the standardized Markov chain at the $k$-th state, and $\mathcal{P}_{\eta}$ denotes the stationary distribution of the centered and standardized Markov chain.
+To show that $\mathcal{P}_{\eta}$ is asymptotically normal when $\eta \rightarrow 0$, we first assume a regularity condition on the density of $X$, which is standard in the quantile literature.

-\begin{assumption} For all $1\leq i \leq d$, the random variable $X_i$ has a density function $f_i$ being $C^2$ smooth in an interval $\mathcal{B}_r(\theta_{i}(\tau))= [\theta_{i}(\tau)-r, \theta_{i}(\tau)+r]$ for some $r>0$, with $f_i(\theta_{i}(\tau))>0$. \end{assumption} The assumption guarantees the existence and uniqueness of the $\tau$-th quantile.
-It also implies $|f'_i|_{\infty} < \infty$.
+\begin{assumption}[Density] Recall $\theta(\tau)$ defined in~\eqref{eq_minimizer}.
+Assume that the random variable $X$ has a density function $f_X$ being $C^2$ smooth in an interval $\mathcal{B}_r(\theta(\tau))= [\theta(\tau)-r, \theta(\tau)+r]$ for some $r>0$, with $f_X(\theta(\tau))>0$. \end{assumption} Assumption~\ref{asm_density} guarantees the existence and uniqueness of the $\tau$-th quantile.
 We do not impose any requirement for the tail probability or the moment boundedness of the distribution.
-To prove the CLT result, we first propose the following Lemma \ref{MGFbound} and Corollary \ref{tail}-\ref{moments} to bound the tail probability and moments of the stationary distribution.
+To prove the CLT result, we first propose the following Lemma \ref{MGFbound} and Corollary \ref{tail} and \ref{Conineq} to bound the tail probability and moments of the stationary distribution.

-\begin{lemma} Consider the stationary probability $\pi_{\eta,k}$ specified above.
-Given any $\beta >3$, for all $\eta$ sufficiently small and $d=0,1,2$, we have
+\begin{lemma}[Moment generating function] Consider the stationary probability $\pi_{\eta,k}$ specified above.
+Under Assumption~\ref{asm_density}, given any $\beta >3$, for all $\eta$ sufficiently small and $\gamma=0,1,2$, we have